25 Exciting Things to Do in Times Square at Night

 I haven’t seen Cocktail Magique yet, but I’m sure it’s just as epic as the shows I’ve seen here (Nutcracker Rouge and Seven Sins).

-I had so much fun with them both times I went this year, so I’d highly recommend doing a double feature.
+I had so much fun with them both times I went this year.

 Local’s Tip: This is for people 21+ and ID is required for entry.

-After seeing Company XIV's amazing production of Seven Sins, I'm dying to catch their other production, Cocktail Magique.
+After seeing Company XIV's amazing production of Seven Sins, I'm dying to catch their other productions.
 If it's as sexy as the last one I saw, you're in for one very steamy date night.

 Use code ALLYTRAVELS and receive 20% off ticket prices!